Proposal Submission Tool

 • If you are proposing for more than one band, keep the bands together in one session if the science requires that you do all the bands.
 However, if each band is of value separately, then put them in separate sessions.
 You may then get awarded different priorities for different bands, with one of the priorities being the best it can be.

 • Start by carefully considering the minimum elevation you might use for this observation, and entering it into the field in the PST.
-Then push the button for the automatic calculation of the widest reasonable LST range, given this required minimum elevation.
+Once the session is saved, then use the "Calculate All LST values" button for the automatic calculation of the widest reasonable LST range, given this required minimum elevation.

 • It is sometimes helpful to narrow the LST range in order to avoid times with high demand, but remember that narrowing the range, without changing the time requested, will result in a higher time request at each hour of the reduced range.
 For example, consider a 4hr project that can be scheduled over a 12hr LST range.
 It would be helpful to narrow the LST range if it overlaps with a high LST pressure.
 As a rough rule of thumb, if the time requested is two or three times the width of the LST range, it may be beneficial to narrow the range to avoid the busiest LST ranges as shown on the "pressure plots" in the call for proposals, or for other time ranges you anticipate will be in high demand.
 It is not worth narrowing the LST range to values that lead to requests being more than five times the LST range or to values less than two hours.